peta-pico/nanodesk/README.md

 To make nanopublications one needs to login with an ORCID account, otherwise no nanopublications can be made.
 For more information about ORCID look at https://orcid.org

 ### Starting the container
 The container can be started by calling docker-compose up from inside the directory on your system.
-The homepage of the server can then be found on: localhost:8000/web/index.php
+The homepage of the server can then be found on: "localhost:8000/web/index.php".
+When using "localhost:8000/web/" the index page should also be loaded automatically.

 ### Changes for Docker container
 * $root in the "config.inc.php" is changed from "nanodesk.nl" to "." to be able to run it on a localhost for developement.